CS2103AUG2016-F09-C4/Main/docs/UserGuide.md

 #### Undo modifications
-Can go back to historical versions of dowat with the use of undo commands.
-Only commands that modify dowat in the same session will be restored.
-Any versions of current session will not be accessible after restarting dowat.
+Can go back to historical versions of Dowat with the use of undo commands.
+Only commands that modify Dowat in the same session will be restored.
+Any versions of current session will not be accessible after restarting Dowat.

 Format: `undo`